 Lost and Found

-We urge parents to clearly label clothing items, lunch bags, boots and shoes so that we can help locate their owners.
-We also recommend that parents regularly check the school lost and found box for missing items.
-Small items, such as jewellery and watches are kept at the office.
+Please clearly label clothing items, lunch bags, boots and shoes so that we can help locate their owners.
+We also recommend that parents/guardians regularly check the school for missing items.
+Small items, such as jewelry and watches are kept at the office.